 The Historic Whiting Bed and Bath

 This hotel, built in the 1920’s, is about two blocks up Kihekah Ave. from The Merc and offers some of the most unique rooms in town.
 Located above the Osage Square Mall, the rooms were originally efficiency apartments for newlyweds and oilfield workers.
 Over the past 30 years, the apartments have been renovated into unique rooms that retain a historic feel, some with the original Murphy bed frames from the 1920’s.

 With chairs to take outside onto the shared balcony, you can spend time watching the comings and goings in downtown Pawhuska.
 Some of the rooms have only a large, antique clawfoot tub with no shower, so ask when you make your reservation if that makes a difference to you.
 No matter which room you choose, however, it is sure to be clean and comfortable.
 This property is also excellent for large groups traveling together.

 What we enjoyed most: Ann loved bathing in an old fashioned claw-foot tub.

-There’s also a new hotel set to open later this summer.
-The Frontier Hotel will include 20 rooms in what is known as the Triangle Building just across the street from The Mercantile.
-We’ve anxiously watched the renovations over the past year and can’t wait to see the finished hotel.
+The Frontier Hotel includes 20 rooms in what is known as the Triangle Building just across the street from The Mercantile.
+We anxiously watched the renovations year and are excited the hotel is now open for business.

-With this many options when you plan your next trip to Pawhuska, make sure that you try to find a place stay in Pawhuska when you come.
+With this many options available, make sure that you try to find a place stay in Pawhuska when you come.
 You’ll be close to the action, which in a small town is refreshingly little, and you’ll be the first one downtown for a Pioneer Woman breakfast in the morning.
 Plus, you’ll get to experience Pawhuska like a local, and kind of have the town to yourself after all the crowds leave for the evening.
 And there’s nothing better than that.

 Have you slept in Pawhuska?
 Tell us about your experience in the comments below.